 - Deliver a minimum 6-week sports/physical activity program

-- Give preference to organizations working with both boys and girls
+- Preference given to organizations working with both boys and girls and who demonstrate an ability to reach participants in underrepresented and diverse communities.

 - US Lacrosse prioritizes awarding grants to nonprofit organizations with a 501(c)(3) designation